CannerCMS/docs.canner.io/docs/schema-root-tag.md

 ## Introduction

-The outtest tag in canner schema.
-It actually returns an object containing the serveral information.
+The outermost tag in canner schema.
+It actually returns an object containing the several information.

 **Example**
 ```js